yui/grover/README.md

            --junit JUnit XML export
-       --server Starts a static file server in the CWD, tests should be relative to this directory --port <Number> The port to start the server on --coverage Generate a coverage report and print it to the screen (you must instrument your own files with YUITest first)
+       --server Starts a static file server in the CWD, tests should be relative to this directory --port <Number> The port to start the server on --no-run Do not execute the tests, just prep the server (for other testing)

+    Coverage Options
-       --coverage-warn <Number> The percentage to highlight as low coverage, default is 80
+       --coverage Generate a coverage report and print it to the screen (you must instrument your own files first) --coverage-warn <Number> The percentage to highlight as low coverage: default is 80 --istanbul-report <Path> Generate an Instabul coverage report into this directory -co --coverageFileName <path to export coverage file> The coverage data in lcov format.
+       -sp --sourceFilePrefix <path to sourcefile> The relative path to the original source file for use in the coverage results.

 Saving Results
 --------------